tattler-community/tattler-community/docs/source/keyconcepts/vectors.rst

 and more.

+The email vector supports both inline images (referenced from HTML via ``cid:``) and regular file attachments.
+See :ref:`Inline images and file attachments <templatedesigners/email:Inline images and file attachments>` for the template-author view, and :ref:`Sending attachments <developers/api_http:Sending attachments>` for the API.

 A notification may be delivered to one or multiple vectors, as determined by 3 factors:

 * Content availability: is content for that vector available for the `event <notification events>`_ we are trying to send?